 |Right at the time of liquidation||Shareholders have the residual right at the time of liquidation.||Debenture holders have the first right on the asset of the company after repaying the statutory dues and employee payments.|

-|Leverage||Shares do not give any leverage benefit to the company||Debentures give the leverage benefit to the company|
+|Leverage||Shares do not give any leverage benefit to the company.||Debentures give the leverage benefit to the company.|

-|Compulsion to issue||For every company, to issue share capital is mandatory and needed to be maintained throughout the life of the company||It is not mandatory for every company to issue debenture for issue|
+|Compulsion to issue||For every company, to issue share capital is mandatory and needed to be maintained throughout the life of the company.||Every company doesn’t need to issue Debenture for issues.|

-|Compulsion of return||For the company, it is not mandatory to declare a dividendDeclare A DividendDividend declared is that portion of profits earned that the company’s board of directors decides to pay off as dividends to the shareholders of such company in return to the investment done by the shareholders through the purchase of the company’s securities..||For the company, it is mandatory for the company for payment and repayment of interest and debt|
+|Compulsion of return||For the company, it is not mandatory to declare a dividendDeclare A DividendDividend declared is that portion of profits earned that the company’s board of directors decides to pay off as dividends to the shareholders of such company in return to the investment done by the shareholders through the purchase of the company’s securities..||For the company, it is mandatory for the company for payment and repayment of interest and debt.|

-|Example||Example of share capital is equity share capital and preference share capital.||Examples are non-convertible debentures, convertible debentures, 2nd charge debentures etc.|
+|Example||An example is equity share capital and preference share capital.||Examples are non-convertible debentures, convertible debentures, 2nd charge debentures, etc.|